Andersos/andersos.net/_posts/2012-12-26-which-apps-do-you-have-on-your-home-screen.md

 - Google
 - Google Play Store
 ---
 Apps have been in the wind lately, but those apps that are dearest and most important for us are the apps that are put on our home screen.
-In this post I will present which apps I have on my home screen (on my <a href="http://blog.andersos.net/2012/09/gadget-samsung-galaxy-nexus.html" target="_blank">Galaxy Nexus</a>) and why they are important to me.
+In this post I will present which apps I have on my home screen (on my Galaxy Nexus) and why they are important to me.
 I also want to challenge you to share which apps are important to you.<br />
 <div>
 <br /></div>
 <div>